cheukyin175/metabase-mcp/README.md

 - `execute_card`: Run saved questions and retrieve results with optional parameters
 - `execute_query`: Execute custom SQL queries against any connected database

-### Dashboard Management
-- `get_dashboard_cards`: Extract all cards from a specific dashboard
-- `create_dashboard`: Create a new dashboard with specified name and parameters
-- `update_dashboard`: Update an existing dashboard's name, description, or parameters
-- `delete_dashboard`: Delete a dashboard
-- `add_card_to_dashboard`: Add an existing card to a dashboard with position specifications

 ### Card/Question Management
-- `create_card`: Create a new question/card with SQL query
+- `create_card`: Create a new question/card with SQL query, optionally adding it to a collection.
-- `update_card_visualization`: Update visualization settings for a card

 ### Collection Management
 - `create_collection`: Create a new collection to organize dashboards and questions